 BAIP125 – Foundations of Interprofessional Collaboration for Medical Laboratory Technology Programs

 Interprofessional practice has become a preferred mode of team based practice in health care internationally.
 This is an online course for Diagnostic Cytology, Genetics Technology and Medical Laboratory Science students to build knowledge of interprofessional practice and collaboration.
 The first step towards interprofessional practice is a solid foundation of your professional role including expectations with respect to legislation, standards of practice, codes of ethics, consent, confidentiality/privacy etc. These foundational pieces will be developed throughout this course with an eye to meeting and exceeding the required provincial and national competencies surrounding professional responsibilities.
 Building on this foundation, the course will further introduce students to the concepts and support for interprofessional collaboration and education as well as reflective practice, effective communication, teamwork and conflict management.
-Each of these components are essential skills in interprofessional practice.
-Students will engage in self-directed weekly learning activities, participate in six online discussions and attend three face-to-face on site workshops during this course.
+Each of these components is an essential skill in interprofessional practice to support patient care and promote patient safety.
+Students will engage in self-directed learning activities, participate in interprofessional workshops and initiate their professional portfolio during this course.

 MDCY120 – Molecular Diagnostics